Skip to content

 2. The second instalment is due in December (being actual tax, minus what you already paid provisionally in July).

-• One final thing to keep in mind is that if your income (not profit!) as a self-employed exceeds €70,000 in a year, you have an obligation to submit audited financial statements.
+• One final thing to keep in mind is that if your revenue (not profit) as a self-employed exceeds €70,000 in a year, you have an obligation to submit audited financial statements together with your tax declaration.

 • You can find our complete VAT guide here.

-• If you have income (not profit) in any 12 consecutive months which exceeds €15.600, you have an obligation to register with the VAT department.
+• If your revenue (‘taxable transactions’) in any 12 consecutive months exceeds €15.600, you have an obligation to register with the VAT department.

-• VAT registration can also be done voluntarily.
+• Additionally, it should be noted that VAT registration can also be done voluntarily in certain cases.

 • You can reclaim VAT on some purchase invoices dated up to 3 years before the registration date.